rahmerh/moma/README.md

 ## Usage

-Probably shouldn't right now, first fish script is there to test the concept, currently writing it in rust.
+Moma is still under active development.
+The current version is a functional prototype in Fish, with a Rust rewrite in progress.

 ## Features
-- Automatic SKSE installation and integration
-- Proton-compatible launching with custom wineprefix
+- Prototype in Fish: mounts mods using OverlayFS

 ## Roadmap
+Currently working on:
-1. First PoC (Creates folder structure, mounts folders and launches game, written in rust, just for skyrim right now)
+- First PoC (Creates folder structure, mounts folders and launches game, written in rust, just for skyrim right now)

+Future plans:
-2. Mod installation/uninstallation commands
+1. Mod installation/uninstallation commands
-3. Nexus download handler
+2. Nexus download handler
-4. FOMOD CLI wizard
+3. FOMOD CLI wizard
-5. Much, much more...
+4. Much, much more...